jukofyork/control-vectors/README.md

 - The `covariance matrix` of a differenced dataset exemplifies directions in **A or B** (ie: think about the expansion of `(a-b)² = a² + b² -2×a×b`).
 - The `cross-covariance matrix` of a differenced dataset exemplifies directions in **A and B** (ie: akin to `a×b`, with no `a²` or `b²` terms).

-The reason for creating the symmetrized matrix is two-fold:
+The reason for creating the symmetrised matrix is two-fold:

 - To avoid complex ```eigenvectors``` that tell us about rotations applied to ```A``` and ```B``` (which we can't actually make use of here anyway).
 - To specifically try to find opposing/balanced "axis" for our different traits (i.e., we don't want to find positively correlated directions nor unbalanced directions).